Larvotto Resources is fully funded for its $694M Hillgrove Project

 While the US has identified potential domestic resources in Alaska, Idaho, Montana, and Nevada that could meet about 35% of its future demand, those projects remain years away from full-scale development.

-Its still got some time before we see upside
+It’s still got some time before we see upside

-Global demand for antimony currently sits between 140,000 and 160,000 tonnes per year, and prices have surged dramatically.
+On the upside, global demand for antimony currently sits between 140,000 and 160,000 tonnes per year, and prices have surged dramatically.
 In recent months, antimony prices have climbed as high as A$50,000 per tonne, with some estimates reaching A$60,000, compared to just A$12,000 per tonne in 2024.
 This steep rise reflects the growing importance of antimony in battery manufacturing, particularly for energy-dense and heat-resistant technologies.
 It also remains a critical material in advanced alloys used across defense and military applications, where strength, durability, and resistance to corrosion are essential.

 Blog Categories